 In addition, any cut, chopped, or peeled produce should be stored in your refrigerator.

-Produce on Your Countertops
+Store Produce Properly on Your Countertops

 There are some fruits that are cold-sensitive and do better at room temperature.
 When storing produce on your countertop, remove it from its plastic bag and set it in a location that’s away from direct sunlight, heat, and moisture.